ilikerobots/polymer-app-layout/README.md

 ## Rebuilding

-To regenerate the Dart API from polymer source, follow the steps below.
-The specific version used as a basis can be specified in the bower.json.
+Although not necessary for normal use, this package can be rebuilt from the original polymer source using the procedure below.
+The specific version used as a basis can be specified in bower.json.

 1. Fetch the polymer element source
 ```sh